lex-joy/technical-writing-samples/samsung-compass-user-guide.md

 > **Note**
 >
-> If the edge panel is unavailable or improperly configured, follow the instructions under “Setup.”
+> If the edge panel is unavailable or improperly configured, follow the instructions under [Setup](#setup).

 # Configuring the Compass